givingjar/blog.givingjar.org/_posts/2017-01-04-charity-spotlight-reach-studio-art-center.md

 Alice thought that art shouldn't only be available to those who can pay for it.
 This idea became a dream that she would hold onto for years while she connected with the community to find a studio space at an accessible location where she could offer affordable art classes.

-In 2003, the first classes were offered.
-The building was close to downtown and it's one large classroom offered art programs for ages ranging from toddlers to adults and using many materials including clay and fiber.
+The first classes were offered in a building close to downtown in 2003.
+It's one large classroom offered art programs for ages ranging from toddlers to adults and using many materials including clay and fiber.

 ![][3]

 ## Today

+In 2013, REACH expanded into the surrounding five buildings.
+They offer a wealth of [classes][11] to all ages and make sure classes are affordable to anyone who might want to attend.

+[Adults][13] can learn a variety of clay, drawing, and painting techniques through the studio's adult clay, _Picture This_, and _Mud &amp; Mug_ classes.
+Similarly, [kids][14] as young as age two can find clay, drawing, and painting classes that fit their skill level.

+The center offers art exploration classes, a K-3 summer school program, and an [open studio][9] for teens.
+REACH also has a Late State Wednesday program to Lansing School District students and programs for [homeschoolers][12].

+The studio also features the works of local artists in their youth gallery, hosts special events, and participates in many public art and community events.

 ![][4]

 ## Big Wins

-REACH's expansion in 2013 has been a great boon to their mission.
+REACH's expansion has been a great boon to their mission.
 More classes can be held simultaneously, which means the studio can reach even more people than ever.
 Working with the [Lansing School District][7] has also helped expose art to more kids.

-The [Teen Open Studio's][9] Community Arts Program helps teens work with local businesses to create public art exhibits and has had a wonderful impact on the community.
+The [Teen Open Studio's][9] _Community Art Projects_ helps teens work with local businesses to create public art exhibits and has had a wonderful impact on the community.
 You've probably even seen some of these [exhibits][8]!

 ## Goals